container-storage-interface/spec/spec.md

       ONLINE = 1;

       // OFFLINE indicates that volumes currently published and
-      // available on a node MAY NOT be expanded via
+      // available on a node SHALL NOT be expanded via
       // ControllerExpandVolume.
-When a plugin support
+When a plugin supports OFFLINE volume
-      // OFFLINE volume expansion it MUST implement either the
+      // expansion it MUST implement either the EXPAND_VOLUME controller
-      // EXPAND_VOLUME controller capability or both the EXPAND_VOLUME
+      // capability or both the EXPAND_VOLUME controller capability and
-      // controller capability and the EXPAND_VOLUME node
+      // the EXPAND_VOLUME node capability.
-      // capability.
       //
       // Example 1: Given a block storage volume type (e.g. Azure Disk)
       //   that does not support expansion of "node-attached" (i.e.